Core Idea

 3. Convert strong forms to weaker forms — Replace dynamic connascence with static connascence where possible

-For example, converting “connascence of meaning” (where a boolean flag’s value has implicit meaning) to “connascence of name” (using an enum with explicit named values) makes dependencies more explicit and easier to maintain.
+For example, converting “connascence of meaning” (implicit boolean flag meaning) to “connascence of name” (explicit enum values) makes dependencies more explicit and easier to maintain.

 Why This Matters